JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 * It's easier for us (Meso-NH support's team) to give you some assistance in case of trouble... as Git allows us to know exactly what you have changed in the original package ;

-* It's much easier for you to update to the last version...  or at least see the changes made for bug fix directly on our installation.
+* It's much easier for you to update to the last version...  or at least see the changes made for bug fix directly on our installation ;

 * Git is strongly recommended if you intend to modify the code.